ropensci/roweb3/content/blog/2021-11-18-devguide-0.7.0/index.md

 ## Still some work for editors 😉

+Fear not, software peer review volunteer editors still participate a lot in the process.
+We've formalized [editor responsabilities](https://devdevguide.netlify.app/editorguide.html#editors-responsabilities), in particular outlining editor etiquette around submissions handled by other editors.

+> You do not have to keep track of other submissions, but if you do notice an issue with a package that is being handled by another editor, feel free to raise that issue directly with the other editor, or post the concern to editors-only channel on slack.

+We've also added a whole chapter dedicated to [editorial management](https://devdevguide.netlify.app/editorialmanagement.html) with guidance for inviting, onboarding and offboarding editors.
+Recruiting new editors and maintaining a sufficient and well-balanced editorial board is a responsibility of the [Software Review Lead](https://ropensci.org/about/#team) (Noam Ross at this point in software review history 😀), with support and advice from the editorial board.

+## A new form for volunteer reviewing!

+In an effort to gather more relevant data about potential reviewers, we've improved our [form for volunteering](https://airtable.com/shrnfDI2S9uuyxtDw).
+It has more detailed questions about technical knowledge and domain expertise.

+Thanks a lot to all who either updated their data or filled the form for the first time, we are very thankful for your willingness to participate to Software Peer Review!

+To go with the new useful data we've updated the guidance for editors to [look for reviewers](https://devdevguide.netlify.app/editorguide.html#how-to-look-for-reviewers).

 ## Mention relevant rOpenSci projects

 We've sprinkled the dev guide with mentions of rOpenSci projects relevant to software review participants: